Nova636/hungary/school-material/proverb.md

 077 ★ Bámul, mint borjú az új kapura.

+***EN:***
-He stares at the new gate as a calf.
+- He stares at the new gate as a calf.
-'He merely looks at something without taking action.'
+- He merely looks at something without taking action.

 ***CN:***